Here’s an English test you’ll actually want to take.

 You can learn valuable information about your own language skills.
 Knowing your strengths and weaknesses can boost your confidence and help you study smarter.

-After you take an English level test, you can prove your language skills to employers or schools.
+After you take one of these English language tests, you can prove your language skills to employers or schools.
 Or, if you don’t want to share your results with anyone, that’s fine!
 No pressure, no stress.

 If you’ve been learning English on your own and you want a reliable way to test your English level, the English proficiency tests in this article will give you a good idea of where you’re at.